2019 could potentially be the most pivotal year in the metal scene’s continued growth.

 2019 could potentially be the most pivotal year in the scene’s continued growth.
 There’s new music due from the likes of Redbait, Venom Prison, Underdark and more as well as a fuckton of tours and even what is probably the first explicitly anti-fascist metal festival in this month’s Black Flags Over Brooklyn.
 The importance of such an event can’t be overstated, and the fact that there’s an audience for it is testament to just how much this movement is growing.
 At the end of the day, we’re all here for the riffs, but if those riffs are attached to a Nazi, a racist, a misogynist, a homophobe, a transphobe, an Islamophobe or any kind of bigoted dickweed, then it doesn’t matter if they’re the best thing since the first six Sabbath albums, they can get fucked.
 All hail the New Wave of Anti-Fascist Heavy Metal.

 Looking for more NWOAFHM?
-Check out Dawn Ray’d, Ancst, Iskra, Ragana, Thou, Underdark, Ithaca, Redbait, Allfather, Sarparast, Vile Creature, Avvika, Yovel, Gudsforladt, Racetraitor, Void Ritual, Hayyoth, Woodland Tomb, Anarchist Wolves, Book Of Sand, Not A Cost, Appalachian Terror Unit, Storm Of Sedition, Cloud Rat, Chepang, Axebreaker, Occultist, Morne, Closet Witch, Feminazgul, Marxthrone, Neckbeard Deathcamp, Nazi Killer, Kastchei, Body Void, Venom Prison, Sunrot and anyone on the Worldwide Organisation Of Metalheads Against Nazis.
+Check out Dawn Ray’d, Ancst, Iskra, Ragana, Thou, Underdark, Ithaca, Redbait, Allfather, Sarparast, Vile Creature, Avvika, Yovel, Gudsforladt, Racetraitor, Void Ritual, Hayyoth, Woodland Tomb, Anarchist Wolves, Book Of Sand, Not A Cost, Appalachian Terror Unit, Couch Slut, Storm Of Sedition, Cloud Rat, Chepang, Axebreaker, Occultist, Morne, Closet Witch, Feminazgul, Marxthrone, Neckbeard Deathcamp, Nazi Killer, Kastchei, Body Void, Venom Prison, Sunrot, Bitter Lake, Order Of The Wolf, Spectral Lore and Petrichor.
 Sorry to anyone we’ve forgotten.

 Words: George Parr (@GeorgeJParr)